 The year was 1912, shortly after the invention of the solar cell when the Baker electric car was built.
 With 11,000 individual solar cells, this car could run on the energy made from the sun!
 Today, solar cells have advanced and so too have solar cars come a long way.
 Special races for solar cars have been held yearly since the late 1980s and science is still making progress.

 Solar cars of today

 The modern solar car is actually pretty straightforward.
 All you need is a solar panel that provides enough power to run a DC motor, and that car is ready to run!
 While a simple build is great for around town, if you want it to go the distance you’ll need a few more components.

 Well, you’re going to need a solar panel

 To run a car on solar, you’ll need a solar panel.
 Every solar panel is made of thousands of individual solar cells, all wired together to create the voltage and current necessary for the car to run.

-Solar cars use something called a charge controller to take power from the solar panel and put charge into its batteries.
+Solar cars use something called a charge controller to take power from the solar panel and put a charge into its batteries.
 Once a battery is full, the charging stops, as overcharging could be harmful to the battery.
-Charge controllers can also be used to monitor the power output from the batteries, to avoid the opposite effect of damage from over draining.
+Charge controllers can also be used to monitor the power output from the batteries, to avoid the opposite effect of damage from over-draining.

 Connecting to the motor